The Aviation Law Review: United Kingdom

 64 Including those commonly known as the EASA Aircraft Certification Regulation, the EASA Continuing Airworthiness Regulation, the EASA Air Operations Regulation, the EASA Aircrew Regulation and the EASA Aerodromes Regulation.

-65 i.e., an aircraft that the Basic EASA Regulation and its implementing regulations require to hold an EASA certificate of airworthiness, an EASA restricted certificate of airworthiness or an EASA permit to fly.
+66 i.e., an aircraft that the Basic EASA Regulation and its implementing regulations (as retained) require to hold a certificate of airworthiness, a restricted certificate of airworthiness or a permit to fly under its scheme.

 69 Rogers v.
 Hoyle QB 265.

-70 EU Regulation 996, Article 14.
+70 Regulation 996, Article 14.
 A Coroner has no power to order such disclosure: R (on the application of the Secretary of State) v.
-Her Majesty's Senior Coroner for Norfolk EWHC 2279 (Admin).
+Her Majesty's Senior Coroner for Norfolk EWHC 2279 (admin).

 71 See, for example, Lord Advocate, Petitioner SLT 450.